yellowstonegames/SquidSquad/README.md

      which is based on the current simple-graphs release instead of an older one, has most relevant classes marked as `Json.Serializable` using libGDX `Json`, and also has path smoothing compatible with `squidgrid`'s `Coord` class.
 Gand also has a backport of `DijkstraMap`, called `GradientGrid`.
 This depends on `squidgrid`.
+     - You may want to use `squidseek` with Gand instead; it provides an alternative `DijkstraMap` and `ZoneOfInfluence` but otherwise delegates to Gand.
  - squidplace
    - Dungeon generation, mostly, with some code for other type of person-scale map generation as well.
 Most of the maps are produced as `char[][]` grids, and `DungeonTools` provides various utilities for handling such grids.
 The large `DungeonProcessor` class can be used to ensure only the connected areas of a map are preserved, and can place doors, water, grass, boulders, and so on, using an environment 2D array to know what can be placed where.
+A slight outlier here is the `Biome` class, which is mostly used by the `squidworld` module for world maps, but can be useful for categorizing generated places at the local level, too.
-This depends on `squidgrid`.
+     - This depends on `squidgrid`.
  - squidpress
    - Input handling, wrapping libGDX input classes to match the features SquidLib offers already.
 This depends on libGDX.
 This supports key rebinding in `SquidInput`, and there's an existing vi-keys rebind in `keymaps/`.
+     `SquidMouse` allows mouse input to be mapped to grid cells for games that want that.
  - squidworld
    - World map generation; this can be rather complex, but see the demos and tests in this project for ideas on how to use it.
 This depends on `squidcore`, `squidgrid`, and `squidplace`.